 As a pioneer in ophthalmology, he was asked to sit on many boards and serve as faculty at various meetings.
 He began to teach as an Associate Professor at the John A. Burns School of Medicine and wrote a Retinoscopy textbook and an advertising in medicine manual that is still used in medical programs.
 Because of his love for teaching ophthalmology, he founded the Royal Hawaiian Eye Meeting, which is still the third largest ophthalmology gathering.
 This conference still provides continuing education credits for ophthalmologists, nurses, technicians, and office administrators every January.

 Shortly after his retirement, he founded the Imperial City Eye Meeting in VietNam and the Myanmar Eye Meeting in Burma, to bring Vietnamese and Burmese ophthalmology into the 21st century.
+Now the meeting is in it’s 4th year in Myanmar and the inaugural meeting was just held in October 2018 in Cambodia.
 Eight sub-specialities are taught through lectures, consultations, wet labs, and live surgeries.
 Skills transfer courses are offered for residents to gain the hands-on experience they need.
-Over 3,000 doctors have been trained at these two meetings thus far.
+Thousands of doctors have been trained at these meetings thus far.

 Dr. Corboy is continually active, serving on the Hawai’i Medical Advisory Board.
 He frequents international missions, science fairs, free local vision screenings and speaks at many schools.
 He is an honorary member of the South African Ophthalmology Society and was a guest lecturer at the biggest ophthalmology conference in Africa in July 2017.
 He has been invited back to speak in 2019 as well.